 Myth buster: This myth about extensibility is a strange one; dimensional models are significantly more robust than normalized models when data relationships change.
-For more than 10 years, we have been teaching the "graceful extensibility" of dimensional models.
+From the beginning, we have been teaching the "graceful extensibility" of dimensional models.
 Five types of change have no effect on the business intelligence applications running on dimensional models: